 I know tomorrow is Valentine’s Day but my mind is already planning St.Patrick’s Day.
-If you need a Valentine’s Day craft idea we have those too but I had to share this because it was too much fun to keep to ourselves any longer.
-The major bonus of this project was that for toddlers who are putting everything in their mouths it’s no biggy if they take a bite.
-I added koolaid to make it smell great and sour to discourage eating it.
-This must be kept in the fridge so make some , you won’t regret it.
+If you need a Valentine’s Day craft idea we have those, too, but I had to share this because it was too much fun to keep to ourselves any longer.
+The major bonus of this rainbow gelatin sensory tub project was that for toddlers who are putting everything in their mouths it’s no biggie if they take a bite.
+I added kool-aid to make it smell great and sour to discourage eating it.
+Note: Refrigeration is necessary.

 - Gather your materials.
-I used 6 foil pans I had on hand but any container will work to set the gelatin, you will need plain gelatin packets 4 per color, food color, spoons, a pot, measuring cups and koolaid for scent/added color.
+I used 6 foil pans I had on hand but any container will work to set the gelatin, you will need plain gelatin packets 4 per color, food color, spoons, a pot, measuring cups and kool-aid for scent/added color.
 Also a big tub and some bath toys for playing.
+I have been asked why not just use jello.
+I didn’t want my kids to eat this – I wanted it to smell great but taste yucky.

 - Start by mixing your colors.
 I used koolaid mostly for scent but also for color.